Kree: Biology

 The Kree race has produced individual super-humanoid beings, either through natural mutation, genetic engineering, or cyborg technology, including Mar-Vell, Ronan the Accuser, Ultimus, Shatterax, Korath, and others.

 The Supreme Intelligence attempted to jumpstart the evolutionary process of the Kree.
 Through a series of events discussed below during Operation: Galactic Storm and the Destiny War, it arranged for a large number of its people to be irradiated with a Nega-Bomb (killing 90% of the Kree), and then artificially sped up their evolution by means of an artifact called the Forever Crystal.

-This new brand of evolved Kree, called Ruul, have a grayish skin tone and many shoulder-length tentacles atop their heads.
+This new brand of evolved Kree, called Ruul, have a grayish skin tone and shoulder-length tentacles atop their heads.
 Individuals possess the ability to consciously 'will' adaptation of physical form to different environments, affording them controlled metamorphosis, spontaneously developing the ability to breathe underwater, fly, change form or whatever their circumstances require.
 The females had also lost their ability, since the males now had that ability.

 The Inhumans later brought to light a long-held secret about the creation of the Kree.
-As it turns out, the Kree are in fact of Universal Inhuman stock, the very first of the first of their kind.
+As it turns out, the Kree are in fact of Universal Inhuman stock, the first of their kind.
 Unlike a great many races throughout the universe, the Kree were alternated by two races of cosmological abstracts in the likes of the Celestials and the Progenitors, which evolved them from primitives to empire builders.
 While the Celestials went on to spawn the Kree born Eternals, it was the Progenitors, a race of universal gardeners and cosmic scientists that made their home at the far end of the cosmos within the heart of a lone star, who through the introduction of the Prima Materia which the Progenitors mine and process on their World Farm called The Primagen, were able to force evolve the cro-magnon Kree race into the cosmic conquerors that they are today.